 The mixing of colours of traditional herbs, tree leaves, charred bamboo, ground oyster shells and red earth is an art in itself.
 To protect the finished painting, the painters cover it with a layer of "ho new", a sticky rice paste.

 You can see in Nguyen Dang Che's workshop all these traditional items used for folk painting.

 The grounds where Che paints have traditionally built workshops and are of themselves worth a visit to see the village craftsmanship that has remained largely unchanged for a thousand years.
 Filled with light and warmed by the wood, it’s a perfect setting for an art community.

 Dong Ho is next to a river, the Duong, and is a verdant and fertile village giving the feeling of timelessness.
 Village markets are perched precariously on bridges and along the road with all the seasonal fruits and vegetables being eagerly promoted by cone hatted farmers.

-So visiting Che and his family is a great experience that includes not only the final art work but also a quick peek into the thousand year old village life that forms the basis of the craft.
+So visiting Che and his family is a great experience that includes not only the final art work but also a quick peek into the hundreds of years old village life that forms the basis of the craft.

 A little more than an hour from Hanoi, it’s really a half day’s visit and if combined with the famous duck lunch in Bac Ninh, it will be an experience you’ll remember well each time you look at Che’s wood cut or painting on your wall.

 For those interested in crafts, Vietnam has many other craft villages and initiatives.
 Check these out: